hjgode/c00p/iTimedReboot2/ReadMe.txt

 	change from time to time to show the response of a ping to a specified IP address.

+	Previous versions were designed to reboot daily on or after same time Now, we boot only, if we are at or within 3 minutes after reboot time.
+	Additionally there is a days interval.
+If days==0 there will be only one boot and the registry is not updated with the interval.

 ===purpose===
 	v1 based
 	watch an IP to ping, changes icon on today screen for number of returned pings